LLM-RankFusion: Mitigating Intrinsic Inconsistency in LLM-based Ranking: Experiments

 \paragraph{Aggregation across LLMs} attempts to produce a final ranking that is less sensitive to the individual biases of different LLMs.
-This can be observed by comparing Table \ref{tab:llm_aggregation} to previous Table \ref{tab:exp-ablation-ndcg} and Table \ref{tab:exp-ablation-kt}, as the average Kendall-tau distance of the aggregated rankings can always achieve a medium performance among the LLMs it aggregates from.
-This shows promising results of \rankfusion to find a consensus ranking list that can achieve medium performance.
+This can be observed by comparing Table \ref{tab:llm_aggregation} to previous Table \ref{tab:exp-ablation-ndcg} and Table \ref{tab:exp-ablation-kt} in the appendix, as the average Kendall-tau distance of the aggregated rankings can always achieve a medium performance among the LLMs it aggregates from.
+This shows promising results of \rankfusion to find a consensus ranking list that achieves \emph{balanced or even superior} performance.
 In a typical passage ranking case, we don't assume we know which LLM is better at ranking the specific passage list.
-Hence, it is particularly useful if we can get the medium performance rankings by aggregating from multiple proposals.
+Hence, it is particularly useful if we can get at least medium performance rankings by aggregating multiple proposals.